Security-Onion-Solutions/securityonion-docs/so-elasticsearch-query.rst

 so-elasticsearch-query
 ======================

-Starting in Security Onion 2.3.60, you can use ``so-elasticsearch-query`` to submit a cURL request to the local Security Onion Elasticsearch host from the command line.
+You can use ``so-elasticsearch-query`` to submit a cURL request to the local Security Onion Elasticsearch host from the command line.

 Usage
 -----